 - Offers grief and bereavement counselling to family and friends

 - Regards dying as a natural process in life

 - Does not postpone death but provides comfort and relief for residents throughout the dying process

 How do I get admitted

-The Care Coordinator (or designate) will review the referrals and waitlist frequently throughout the day and notify the LHIN with respect to whether the patient is eligible or ineligible for a residential hospice bed.
+The hospice Care Coordinator (or designate) will review the referrals and waitlist frequently throughout the day and notify the LHIN with respect to whether the resident is eligible or ineligible for a residential hospice bed.
 The Care Coordinator will further advise if a bed is available or whether the resident has been added to the referral waiting list.